 Experts also predict a future shortage of personal financial advisors, as about 40% of advisors’ nationwide plan to retire in the next 10 years, according to some estimates.
 While this is a challenge for the financial services industry, it’s a huge opportunity for college students and people looking to switch to a stable and well-paying career.

-Empire Resume will break down how to become a personal financial advisor in Utah, including the best universities to study at, things to consider before pursuing the career, and the top business schools and financial advisor firms in Utah.
+We’ll break down how to become a personal financial advisor in Utah, including the best universities to study at, things to consider before pursuing the career, and the top business schools and financial advisor firms in Utah.

 What Do Financial Advisors Do?

-Personal financial advisors’ asses the financial needs of clients by helping them make decisions on things like investments (such as stocks and bonds), tax laws, and insurance.
+Personal financial advisors asses the financial needs of clients by helping them make decisions on things like investments (such as stocks and bonds), tax laws, and insurance.
 Advisors help clients meet short- and long-term financial goals, such as paying education expenses or planning for retirement.

 Many advisors offer advice on a wide range of financial topics, though some in the profession specialize in a specific area (like retirement planning).
 Financial advisors typically spend a lot of time marketing and selling their services, and they’ll usually gain new clients by teaching finance seminars, traveling to industry conferences, and networking with other professionals.

-A majority of PFAs work for financial firms, though 25% of advisors were self-employed in 2019, according to the U.S. Bureau of Labor Statistics.
 To succeed as a financial advisor, some important skills and characteristics include:

 - Analytical and math skills.
 Financial advisors constantly work with numbers, so good math skills are a necessity.
 PFAs also need keen analytical skills because they must examine a vast amount of information when making investment decisions, such as economic trends and regulatory changes.